5t111111/docker-pocketmine-mp/README.md

 Data Persistence
 --------------------

 You might want to keep your data from losing.
 The easiest way is to create a direcory on host filesystem and mount it to `/pocketmine/PocketMine-MP` in a container.

+For example, this instruction shows in case of you want to use host's `/opt/pocketmine-mp` directory for saving your data.

 ```
 mkdir /opt/pocketmine-mp
 ```

+Then run a container with `-v` option.

 ```
 docker run --name=pocketmine-mp -d -v /opt/pocketmine-mp:/pocketmine/PocketMine-MP \